Sex/Life

-Sex/Life is an American drama streaming television series created by Stacy Rukeyser for Netflix.
+Sex/Life is an American erotic drama television series created by Stacy Rukeyser for Netflix.
 The series is inspired by the novel 44 Chapters About 4 Men by BB Easton and it premiered on June 25, 2021.
-In September 2021, the series was renewed for a second season which was released on March 2, 2023.
+In September 2021, the series was renewed for a second season, which was released on March 2, 2023.
+In April 2023, the series was canceled after two seasons.

 Premise

 Promotional materials described the show as what happens when "a suburban mother of two takes a fantasy-charged trip down memory lane that sets her very married present on a collision course with her wild-child past."